plexguide/Sonarr-Hunter/README.md

 - **DEBUG_MODE**
   - When set to `true`, the script will output detailed debugging information about API responses and internal operations.
   - Useful for troubleshooting issues but can make logs verbose.

+- **COMMAND_WAIT_DELAY**
+  - Certain operations like refreshing and searching happen asynchronously.
+  - This is the delay in seconds between checking the status of these operations for completion.
+  - By checking for these to complete before proceeding we can ensure we do not overload the command queue.
+  - Operations like refreshing update show metadata so this ensures those actions are fully completed before additional operations are performed.

+- **COMMAND_WAIT_ATTEMPTS**
+  - The number of attempts to wait for an operation to complete before giving up.
+If a command times out the operation will be considered failed.

+- **MINIMUM_DOWNLOAD_QUEUE_SIZE**
+  - The minimum number of items in the download queue before a new hunt is initiated.
+For example if set to `5` then a new hunt will only start when there are 5 or less items marked as `downloading` in the queue.
+  - This helps prevent overwhelming the queue with too many download requests at once and avoids creating a massive backlog of downloads.
+  - Set to `-1` to disable this check.

 ---